Get answers for your health queries from top Doctors for FREE!

 2. Post – chemotherapy cost in India

 After the chemotherapy session ends, you may experience some side effects.
 To contain the chemotherapy side effects, medications are required.
 For example, a person suffering from an extremely low count of white blood cells will be given medicine to increase the white blood cell count.
-The price of the medicines may differ from what kind of side effects has occurred.
+The price of the medicines may differ depending on the kind of side effects that occur.

 A range of tests will be conducted to see how your body is reacting against chemotherapy, and they are as mentioned below: